-A. DEVELOPMENT APPROVAL AND LEVEL OF SERVICE CERTIFICATE CONDITIONS
+DEVELOPMENT APPROVAL AND LEVEL OF SERVICE CERTIFICATE CONDITIONS

 - A(1).
-This Development Order approval shall constitute approval of the rezone and General Development Plan application subject to the conditions set forth herein and shall be limited to the development amounts set forth in Table 1, below. - A(2).
+This Development Order approval shall constitute approval of the Revised General Development Plan application subject to the conditions set forth herein and shall be limited to the development amounts set forth in Table 1, below. - A(2).
 Preliminary and Final Site Plan Applications shall be reviewed for compliance with this Development Order and shall be subject to the requirements of the Manatee County Comprehensive Plan and Land Development Code in effect at the time of such site plan application which are not specifically addressed in this Development Order or are not inconsistent with this Development Order. - A(3).
-For Phase I, the Developer has demonstrated the availability of adequate infrastructure and the ability to meet Acceptable Levels of Service for roadways, potable water, waste water service, solid waste service, mass transit, drainage, and parks and recreation.
-The Certificate of Level of Service for Phase I shall be valid until December 31, 2004.
+The Developer has demonstrated the availability of adequate infrastructure and the ability to meet Acceptable Levels of Service for roadways, solid waste service, mass transit, drainage, and parks and recreation.
+The Certificate of Level of Service for for the project shall be valid until December 31, 2012.
+This includes the three year extension authorized pursuant to Paragraph 380.06(19)(c), Florida Statutes.